 Pay Attention to Your Dogs Stride

-Your dog should be running on the treadmill the same way they would be running outdoors.
+Your dog should be running on the doggie treadmill the same way they would be running outdoors.
 Try and teach the dog to run with your natural gait, and avoid taking short, choppy strides.
 If the dogs form feels off, slow the pace until they feel like they’re using proper form.
 Then gradually increase the pace.
-Another common form mistake is over striding, or landing face first with the dogs head well ahead of their body’s centre of gravity.
-Since the treadmill’s belt is moving forward, over striding creates a braking force with the belt.
+Another common form mistake is over striding, or landing face first with the dogs head well ahead of their body’s center of gravity.
+Since the dog treadmill’s belt is moving forward, over striding creates a braking force with the belt.
 To avoid this, try to keep your dogs feet under their head, not ahead or behind it.